 Who is Collecting the Data?

-The Joint Controller for the data provided by you is the Postgraduate Applications Centre (PAC) and any Higher Education Institution (HEI) whose course you wish to apply to.
+The Joint Controller for the data provided by you is the PAC (Processing Applications in the Cloud) and any Higher Education Institution (HEI) whose course you wish to apply to.
 PAC has appointed a Data Protection Officer (DPO).
 He can be contacted directly via the data protection officer email and/or by post.
 The DPO will provide you with the contact details of the DPO, where applicable, of a HEI.

 What data is being collected?